Dr-Terrible/go-overlay/README.md

-# Golang Overlay
+# Go Overlay

 [![Build Status](https://travis-ci.org/Dr-Terrible/go-overlay.png)](https://travis-ci.org/Dr-Terrible/go-overlay)

-The _Golang Overlay_ is intended as a Portage collection of [Golang](https://golang.org) related ebuilds — mainly applications and tools written in Golang.
+The _Go Overlay_ is intended as a Portage collection of [Go](https://golang.org) related ebuilds — mainly applications and tools written in Go.
 This repository offers Go packages that can be compiled in a **reproducible way**, without the need of recompiling wacky and obscure Go dependencies, or placing weird Go libraries inside your system GOROOT, and then ending up with a polluted